jessenaiman/futurestack/project_plan.md

 - [ ] Ensure Rabbit Holes starts after fixing path issues and variables.
 - [ ] Ensure Status Page starts after fixing path issues.
 - [ ] Ensure Prometheus starts after resolving mount issues.

+### 5. Directory Structure Consistency
+- [x] Create dedicated directories for each major service (e.g., Open-WebUI, Rabbit Holes, OpenHands, Grafana, Portainer, Status Page) within `docker_servers` to store configuration files and data, mirroring the structure used for Traefik and Prometheus.
+This enhances modularity and ease of management.
+- [ ] Use these directories as logical subdirectories to clone repositories only when necessary for local development or customization.
+Always check if cloning is required, as often only configuration values are needed.
+- [ ] Securely manage `.env` values and other configuration settings using Docker secrets or environment files, ensuring sensitive data is not exposed in version control.

+### 6. Testing Environment Setup
+- [ ] Containerize E2E and Puppeteer testing environments using Docker to ensure isolation, reproducibility, and scalability.
+This safeguards against breaking functionality when adding new services.
+- [ ] Create a dedicated `docker_servers/testing` directory with a `docker-compose.testing.yml` file to define testing services (e.g., Playwright, Puppeteer).
+- [ ] Integrate testing into CI/CD pipelines to automate verification of service functionality after updates or new service additions.

 ## Priority Task Groupings